wickhill/dragon-beats/README.md

 ## Hurdles

-* []() From Authorization Code Flow to Client Credentials Flow:
+**From Authorization Code Flow to Client Credentials Flow.**

 Spotify's API offers comprehensive documentation that supports a variety of integrations, from accessing saved songs to managing playlists.
 Implementing its full capabilities, such as user-specific data access, typically requires authentication steps including user login via the robust "Authorization Code Flow".
 This flow, while offering extensive access to user resources and requiring token refresh mechanisms, was initially considered for our project.

 However, given its complexity and our project's timeframe, we opted for the more accessible "Client Credentials Flow".
 This approach, which only requires a secret key and is executed server-side, provides access to a more limited set of features but is significantly easier to implement, fitting our need for simplicity and quick integration.

 The design of our app is flexible enough that, with our growing understanding, we feel confident in our ability to implement the full "Authorization Code Flow" and its extensive features in future iterations.